If you’re looking to move to a small town or already live in one and are looking for business ideas to start, this list is for you.

 17. Food Truck

-A food truck business is a lucrative business that brings delicious, unique cuisine to areas that may not have many dining options.
+Opening a food truck business is a lucrative idea that brings delicious, unique cuisine to areas that may not have many dining options.

 They’re mobile, so you can take your business to different events and locations to reach even more customers.